AdobeDocs/campaign.en/help/v8/start/implement.md

 You can also use Single Sign-On (SSO) to connect to Campaign.
 Learn more in [this page](connect.md).

-:bulb: Discover the full list of Adobe solution which can be integrated with Adobe Campaign [in this page](../connect/integration.md).
+[!DNL :bulb:] Discover the full list of Adobe solution which can be integrated with Adobe Campaign [in this page](../connect/integration.md).

 ### Connectors

 Connect Campaign with third-party systems to combine a large range of capabilities and automate processes.

-:bulb: Learn more about available connectors in [this section](../connect/integration.md).
+[!DNL :bulb:] Learn more about available connectors in [this section](../connect/integration.md).

 **Connect your CRM to Campaign**

 You can connect your Adobe Campaign platform to your CRM third-party systems and synchronize data: contacts, accounts, purchases, etc.

-:bulb: Learn how to connect your CRM system to Campaign in [this section](../connect/integration.md#gs-crm-connectors)
+[!DNL :bulb:] Learn how to connect your CRM system to Campaign in [this section](../connect/integration.md#gs-crm-connectors)

 **Connect to an external database**

 You can connect Campaign Cloud database to external systems through the Federated Data Access (FDA) module.

-:bulb: Learn how to configure Campaign FDA module to define access parameters in [this section](../connect/integration.md#gs-fda)
+[!DNL :bulb:] Learn how to configure Campaign FDA module to define access parameters in [this section](../connect/integration.md#gs-fda)